phil65/LLMling-models/README.md

 The cost-optimized model ensures you stay within budget while getting the best possible model for your needs, while the token-optimized model automatically handles varying input lengths by selecting models with appropriate context windows.

+All multi models are generically typed to follow pydantic best practices.
+Usefulness for that is debatable though. :P

 ## Installation

 ```bash